yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/policies.md

 ![Handle prioritization policy](/Images/api_mgmt_overview/handle-prioritization-policy.png)

 This policy starts with a general throttling for each API.
 If the threshold value is reached, then the API is checked to see if it is a high prio API, if not, then processing is paused for e.g. 200ms.
 Afterwards, the system checks in the same way whether the API is a medium prio API.
-The pause times can also be flxible and obtained from the context or loaded dynamically from the [KPS](/docs/apim_policydev/apigw_kps/index.html) in order to be able to react flexibly to actual requirements.
+The pause times can also be flexible obtained from the context or loaded dynamically from the [KPS](/docs/apim_policydev/apigw_kps/index.html) in order to be able to react on actual requirements.

-The following types are supported:
+#### Supported API-Manager Policies

 | Type                           | Description |
 |--------------------------------|-------------|